 top of page

-In the past 80 years, the department has seen some important advancements in the area of communications.
-Prior to the radio system that all are familiar with, the Millis Police Department had a light down in the square ( currently the intersection of Main Street and Exchange St.) If the telephone operator/dispatcher needed an officer for a call, she would throw a switch in the station that would light the light.
+The earliest records of a Police Department for the town of Millis are from 1925, when ARTHUR SCHOALS was hired to come to Millis.
+Prior to that time, the town was protected by Constables.
+Also around that time the Police Department was housed in the Niagra Hall fire station on Exchange Street.
+In the past 80 years, the department has seen some important advancements in communications.
+Prior to the radio system that all are familiar with, the Millis Police Department had a light down in the square (currently the intersection of Main Street and Exchange St.) If the telephone operator/dispatcher needed an officer for a call, she would throw a switch in the station that would light the light.
 When an officer happened to drive by the square and see the light on, he would know that an officer was needed.
-He would then either go to the station, or call by telephone, to find out what was needed.
+He would then either go to the station or call by telephone to find out what was needed.
 Officers were expected to check the light once every half hour.

-In 1960, the fiftieth anniversary of the Town of Millis, the Police Department consisted of four officers, Chief Horace Balkam and three full time officers: Robert Brodeur, Henry Cassidy, and Donald Ingraham.
+In 1960, the fiftieth anniversary of the Town of Millis, the Police Department consisted of four officers, Chief Horace Balkam, and three full-time officers: Robert Brodeur, Henry Cassidy, and Donald Ingraham.
 In 1961, George J. Smith Jr was hired as the town's fourth patrolman.
 Upon Chief Balkam's retirement in 1967, Smith was appointed as the Police Chief.
 Frank S. Newell was appointed as the town's first Sergeant that same year.
-In 1974, William Carlson became the force's first full time detective.
+In 1974, William Carlson became the force's first full-time detective.

 At the time of the town's Centennial celebration in 1985, the Millis Police Department